davidmcclure/news-vec/notebooks/thesis4/index.md

 <img src="figures/nyt-imp-per-day.png" />

-From this, we can then easily tabulate the historical frequency trends for all 90 outlets in the initial cut:
+From this, we can tabulate the historical frequency trends for all 87 outlets in the initial cut:

 [per-day imp, all 90]